University of Canterbury

 Unbeatable outdoor lifestyle

-Christchurch’s location on the coast makes it perfect for water sports, with six swimming beaches within 30 minutes’ drive from UC.
-There are a number of rivers and lakes for other water sports, including the picturesque Avon River which runs right through the city.
+Christchurch’s location on the coast makes it perfect for water sports, with six swimming beaches within a 30-minute drive from UC.
+Several rivers and lakes exist for other water sports, including the picturesque Avon River that runs through the city.
 The city’s Port Hills are popular for mountain biking, walking, and rock climbing.
-There are over 22 mountain bike tracks and Hagley Park in the center of the city has 165 hectares of park-like grounds.
+There are over 22 mountain bike tracks and Hagley Park, in the city center, has 165 hectares of park-like grounds.

 The Canterbury region

-A temperate climate with lots of sunshine and the full range of spectacular seasons, Canterbury is an ideal place to explore throughout the year.
+A temperate climate with lots of sunshine and spectacular seasons, Canterbury is an ideal place to explore throughout the year.
 With nine ski fields, the area is a winter playground.
-The province is home to the historic French town of Akaroa, the thermal resort of Hanmer Springs, and the seaside town of Kaikoura — all a few hours’ drives from campus.
+The province is home to the historic French town of Akaroa, the thermal resort of Hanmer Springs, and the seaside town of Kaikoura — all a few hours’ drive from campus.